hansaplast26/domoticz-rooted-toon/README.md

-Install this plugin by copying the RootedToonPlug directory (including plugin.py) to 'domoticz/plugins' Basic functionality such as temperature, setpoint, thermostat program is included. more to come
+Install this plugin by copying the RootedToonPlug directory (including plugin.py) to 'domoticz/plugins'.
+Restart Domoticz and you should see a hardware 'Rooted Toon' in your hardware list.

+Currently only basic functionality such as temperature, setpoint, thermostat program is included. more to come

 Use at your own risk
 Only tested with Toon v1.